 Lucky you if you have access to global television, often in languages you didn't even know existed.
 Listen to a few programs just get used to the sound.
 Don't even try to understand.
 No world TV in your neighborhood?
 Then try radio broadcasts online.
 Half the battle is getting used to the sound so that a language is less 'foreign' and intimidating.

-If you're up to it and a few words just won't do, there are plenty of free online language courses you might dip into.
-You could join one of the free online learning sites, like busuu.com or My Language Exchange.
+If you're up to it and a few words just won't do, there are plenty of free online language courses you might dip into to help you travel in different languages.
+You could join one of the free online learning sites, like Busuu or My Language Exchange.
 I used this last one to top up my Brazilian Portuguese and spent an hour each Monday for months chatting to a kindly retired insurance agent in Rio, half an hour in Portuguese and half an hour in English, so he could practice.

 This may seem like a no-brainer but you'd be surprised at the number of travelers who leave home without one!
 Just look up the word you need, point at it, and then hand over your phrasebook.
 Do this a few times and you'll actually be having a conversation without even knowing the language.

 Any good bookstore travel section will have them and they exist in many languages, even unusual ones.
-Here's a link to the Lonely Planet Phrasebook series on Amazon.
+I usually alternate between those from Lonely Planet and Rough Guides, but there are plenty out there so just take your pick.

 If you're taking your smartphone download one of the 25 easy-to-use languages apps developed by World Nomads.
 Or search iTunes for language podcasts.
 Instead of listening to music all the time, replace an hour or two with basic language training.

-If you find a phrasebook too cumbersome and are really unable to learn a bit of the language, why not try one of the many pocket translation devices?
-Just type in the word in English, choose your language, press Enter, and presto, there's the translation.
+If you find a phrasebook too cumbersome and are really unable to learn a bit of the language, why not try one of the new pocket translators coming onto the market?
+You type in the word in English, choose your language, press Enter, and presto, there's the translation.

 Most times the electronic approach is just fine for basic conversation and brilliant for breaking the ice, especially when you're occasionally faced with a slightly erroneous (and at times hilarious) translation.